ros-navigation/docs.nav2.org/migration/Kilted.rst

 In `PR 5804 <https://github.com/ros-navigation/navigation2/pull/5804>`_, an option to enable Intra-process Communication in Nav2 has been added.
 This can be done by passing `use_intra_process_comms` parameter as true while launching Nav2 nodes.

 It is currently disabled by default.
-Please refer to the tuning guide and the TB3/TB4 examples in the Nav2 stack for reference.
+Please refer to the :ref:`performance_ros2` and the `TB3/TB4 examples in the Nav2 stack <https://github.com/ros-navigation/navigation2/tree/main/nav2_bringup/launch>`_ for reference.